cbartz/git-lfs-swift-server/README.md

 ## Usage
 The swift container and account used for storing the files will be determined by the client.
-GIT-LFS uses HTTP Basic authentication, and the username passed will be used to identify the account.
-So, its required to use the same username/password combination as when authenticating against the swift cluster.
+GIT-LFS uses HTTP Basic authentication, and its required to use the same username/password combination as when authenticating against the swift cluster.
 It is common to use the form _user:account_ to authenticate against a swift cluster.
 This does not work well with HTTP Basic authentication, because the colon _:_ is already used as a delimiter.
 Therefore, replace _:_ by _;_ when authenticating against a git-lfs-swift server.

+The server needs to know which swift account and container to use for storing/retrieving the data.
+It is possible to skip the account part; in this case the account is automatically retrieved by the username (Technically: The storage url the auth middleware is returning is used).
-The container is appended to the URL of the git-lfs-swift server.
-This has to be configured as follows (works with git-lfs version 1.5.3) :
+This works well if the user is accessing a space which belongs to his own.
+If an account of another space shall be accessed (e.g. using the [ACL](https://docs.openstack.org/developer/swift/overview_acl.html) mechanism), it must be specified explicitly.
+Configuration on the client side is done as follows (tested with git-lfs version 1.5.3) :

-If all the files should end up in a container called "mycontainer" and the domain of the git-lfs-swift server is _example.com_ use the command
+If all the files should end up in a container called _mycontainer_ and the domain of the git-lfs-swift server is _example.com_ use the command

     git config lfs.url https://example.com/mycontainer

-Furthermore, set authentication to basic:

-    git config lfs.https://example.com/mycontainer/.access basic

-And use the batch API:
+If _mycontainer_ lies within a different account, specify it before the container part:

-    git config lfs.batch true
+    git config lfs.url https://example.com/AUTH_otheraccount/mycontainer

 ## Transfer types
 The git-lfs-swift server supports the required [basic](https://github.com/git-lfs/git-lfs/blob/master/docs/api/basic-transfers.md)